DanhDrako/Mango_Microservices/README.md

-# Here is resource for Restore Solution.
+# Here is resource for Mango.API Solution.

 > [!NOTE]
 > For BE